Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Methods

 \subsection{Controller}

-The multi-modular MANTA-RAY platform achieves object manipulation through two core control modes: \textit{object passing} for inter-module transfer and \textit{position control} for fine manipulation within an individual module.
-Both rely on simple geometric deformation principles combined with closed-loop feedback, enabling robust and scalable operation across interconnected modules.
-The platform controls only the actuators of the module on which the object currently resides, maintaining a low-dimensional (2D) control space and operating efficiently at a control frequency of 20~Hz.
+The multi-modular platform achieves object manipulation through two core control modes.
+The primary challenge is inter-module object passing, which transfers objects across module boundaries by coordinating actuator motions on a continuously deformable surface.
+Once an object reaches its target module, a local position controller handles fine manipulation within that module.
+Both rely on geometric deformation principles combined with closed-loop feedback, maintaining a low-dimensional (2D) control space at a control frequency of 10~Hz.